MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

 1. In the left panel, select **Outputs**.
 This list shows the output values from the deployment.
 Useful information is included in the outputs.

-1. Open Azure Cloud Shell, paste the value of **cmdToGetKubeadminCredentials**, you will get the kube admin account and credential to log in OpenShit cluster console portal.
-The following content is an example of a kube admin account.
+1. Open Azure Cloud Shell, paste the value of **cmdToGetKubeadminCredentials**, you'll get the admin account and credential to log in OpenShit cluster console portal.
+The following content is an example of an admin account.

     ```bash
     user@Azure:~$ az aro list-credentials -g libertyrg20221227 -n clusterf9e8b9